PDC Premier League Darts: Week 3 Betting and Odds Preview

 Firstly, we’ll quickly check back in on the outright betting and there are no prizes for guessing who is out in front.
 Michael Van Gerwen is the odds on option and as he continues to shorten, MVG is now available at odds of 4/9 with William Hill and Betway.

 In the absence of the injured Gary Anderson, backers may struggle to pick an obvious second favourite and the bookies have gone for two options with both Michael Smith and Rob Cross available at 9/1 with SportingBet and BetFred.
-Peter Wright then follows at 14/1 with Unibet and 888Sport before the market starts to drift.
+Peter Wright then follows at 14/1 with Unibet before the market starts to drift.

 Fifth favourite in this 2019 line up is Mensur Suljovic who is out at best odds of 28/1 with SportingBet and then we have two players at 33/1.
 James Wade and Daryl Gurney can both be picked up at that same top price with either Ladbrokes or Coral.